 Articles of association

-Adopted at the Extraordinary General Meeting held on 29 September 2020.
+Adopted at the Annual General Meeting held on 1 June 2022.

-The registered name of the Company is Cereno Scientific AB (publ).
+The name of the company is Cereno Scientific AB (publ).

-The Company will conduct drug development and associated operations.
+The Company shall conduct drug development and other activities compatible therewith.

 § 4 Share capital